Classic film camera review: Nikon FG, the SLR that irked everyone

 For reasons I can’t quite explain—my contrarian nature, perhaps, or the inferiority complex that comes with being a Pentax shooter—it pains me to heap praise on Nikon.
 It’s impossible to deny that most Nikon gear, be it film or digital, is pretty darn good.
-Still, any time I hear or read someone extolling the superiority of all things Nikon, I can’t help but imagine what they’d look like with a Nikkor AF-D 70-210mm zoom shoved firmly up their left nostril.
+Still, any I hear or read someone extolling the superiority of all things Nikon, I can’t help but imagine what they’d like with a Nikkor AF-D 70-210mm zoom shoved firmly their left nostril.

 There is, however, one Nikon film camera I genuinely adore—and it just so happens to be the one that Nikonians love to hate.
 Fellow film friends, meet my favorite Nikon SLR: The quirky little Nikon FG 35mm camera.